It’s ok to be a pesce eater.

 Pesce Eater?
 Qu'est-ce que ça?

 When someone asks me about my diet I don’t always know how to respond.
 I am quite cautious of some of my food choices because I get migraines, I enjoy having clear skin, and I want to minimize my impact on the environment and support local harvesters when I can.
-No cheese, minimal amount of dairy, not a lot of pasteurized foods, no pineapples, no apples, no bananas, minimally processed foods, etc. etc. When I make a reservation and the host asks if there are any food allergies in my party, I laugh.
+No cheese, minimal amount of dairy, not a lot of pasteurized foods, no pineapples, no apples, no bananas, minimally processed foods, very little red meat, etc. etc. When I make a reservation and the host asks if there are any food allergies in my party, I laugh.
 Because it’s not just me.
-I have friends that are celiac, vegan, vegetarian, trying a new diet, allergic to things, gluten-intolerant, and other shit like that.
+I have friends that are celiac, vegan, vegetarian, trying a new diet, allergic to things, gluten-intolerant, and other stuff like that.
 I also hate when someone offers me something like pizza and I say no thank you and they say, “What are you on a diet or something?”
-No motherfucker I just eat right and you should too.
+No dude, I just eat right and you should too.
 One might say I’m a picky eater, but because I have also chosen to eat more seafood than land-based meats, I like to say I’m pesce.
 (Pronounced more like Pesky and less like Joe Pesci.)

 Here’s how the PESCE CHALLENGE is going to work.